-Specializes in: Social justice.
-Refugees & asylum.
-Migration.
+Specializes in: Social justice & solutions journalism.
+Refugees, asylum & migration.
 Women & girls.
 Diversity & equality.
 Poverty.
 Nonprofits/charities.

-An experienced editor and project manager, Liza has held editorships in the UK of magazines published by the National Council for Voluntary Organisations, the Business Disability Forum and Charities Aid Foundation.
+Liza has been editor of several national magazines published by UK nonprofits, including the National Council for Voluntary Organisations, the Business Disability Forum and Charities Aid Foundation.
 She has experience of launching and relaunching publications, as well as planning advertising and content strategy.

 Liza has also written on social justice issues for the consumer press, including The Big Issue and Grazia UK.
-She cut her writing teeth in financial and marketing journalism before moving into local government reporting and then specializing in social policy and nonprofits.
+She cut her writing teeth in financial and marketing journalism before taking up a local government beat and then specializing in social justice journalism.

 Last updated: 10/18/2016 ()